zaidalrakabi/AggieTutor/README.md

 # Aggie Tutor iOS app

+Contribution:
+Dolly Ye: Created logo, launch screen, InitialViewController, MenuViewController,LoginViewController and SignUpViewController.
+InitialViewController allows users to skip the menu screen and jump to the dashboard if the user has previously logged in.
+MenuViewController lets users to either log in or sign up.
+SignUpViewController records the users' info into the Firebase.LoginViewController uses Firebase to authenticate user account.
+Set the UI (gradient blue) for the whole app.

 ### Student User Flow
 *Are you confused in class?
 Pull out your phone and locate a verified tutor near you.
 View her qualifications, price and hours.*